-Optical Trapping of $1\mu m$ Particle in Water

-Optical trapping of 1μ m polystyrene particles has been successfully performed for all three available fibre lens types.
-The applied fibre-to-fibre distances for the NA=0.3, 0.5, and 0.7 fibres are d=385, 195, and 125 μ m respectively which is close to twice the nominal focal lengths.
+Optical Trapping of a 1 \mum Particle in Water.
+Optical trapping of 1 $\mu$ m polystyrene particles has been successfully performed for all three available fiber lens types.
+The applied fiber-to-fiber distances for the NA = 0.3, 0.5, and 0.7 fibers are d = 385, 195, and 125 $\mu$ m, respectively, which is close to twice the nominal focal lengths.
 A series of successive trapping experiments at different light powers is performed for each lens type.
-Stable trapping was observed at very low power; for the singlet diffractive lens with NA = 0.5 the lowest power was 220 μ W. An example of a trapping video with NA = 0.5 is attached in the supplementary material.
+Stable trapping was observed at very low power; for the singlet diffractive lens with NA = 0.5 the lowest power was 220 $\mu$ W. An example of a trapping video with NA = 0.5 is attached in the Supporting Information.

-The position tracking results of three representative trapping experiments are displayed in Fig. 3.
+The position tracking results of three representative trapping experiments are displayed in Figure 3.
 The trapping efficiency is significantly different for the three diffractive Fresnel lenses.
 Most efficient trapping is observed for the lens with an NA of 0.5.
-In this case, the particle is confined in a volume of approximately $150 \times 1300 \text{nm}^2$.
-For the lens with NA of 0.3 the particle is trapped in a much larger, but still highly anisotropic volume.
+In this case, the particle is confined in a volume of approximately $150 \times 1300 \text{ nm}^2$ .
+For the lens with NA of 0.3 the particle is trapped in a much larger but still highly anisotropic volume.
 Finally the trapping volume becomes nearly spherical for the doublet lens with NA 0.7.
-The time dependent position records (Fig. 3 (d-f)) show that the oscillation in axial direction is not homogeneous, but that the particle trajectory is composed of relatively slow drift and higher frequency oscillations.

-As explained before, the strong trapping observed here is explained by the optical forces of different nature in axial and transverse directions resulted by overlapping the two focal spots of the same diffractive lens that can only provide a 2D optical trap if used in a single fibre arrangement.
+The time dependent position records (Figure 3d-f) show that the oscillation in the axial direction is not homogeneous but that the particle trajectory is composed of relatively slow drift and higher frequency oscillations.
+As explained before, the strong trapping observed here is explained by the optical forces of different natures in the axial and transverse directions resulted by overlapping the two focal spots of the same diffractive lens that can only provide a 2D optical trap if used in a single fiber arrangement.
 In the axial direction, the opposing forces of the two laser beams are pushing the particle into the trap center.
 Small perturbations of this equilibrium result in relatively large particle displacements.
 In the transverse direction the gradient force attracts the particle into the beam axis.
 For the two beams these forces are acting in the same direction, resulting in a very efficient particle trapping.